 83" x 84"

-Made from yards of whole-cloth fabric, rather than clothes, recovered from an eviction of someone who obviously sewed.
+Made from yards of whole-cloth fabric, rather than clothes, recovered from a house clean-out of someone who obviously sewed.
 120" x 88"

-James Matthews' Eviction Quilt #3 (Green Medallion) earned an honorable mention in the 60th Annual Delta Exhibition.
+James Matthews's Green Medallion earned an honorable mention in the 60th Annual Delta Exhibition.